Exploring Buddhist Wisdom – Online

 The Four Seals

 By understanding the way Buddhists look at the world and view their experience, we can find a fresh way of living our lives.
-Join us for an online weekend retreat where we will explore the buddhist view by studying the Four Seals.
+Join us for this weekend retreat where we will explore the buddhist view by studying the Four Seals.

 We will explore how change is our constant companion, and learn how to relate to our emotions differently.
 We will examine how deepening our understanding of “emptiness” can help us develop a non-judgemental attitude towards ourselves and others, among other things.